-• Bioretential Areas (Rain Gardens): Relatively small depressions filled with an organic growing media that filters stormwater and allows it to infiltrate into the groundwater.
+- Bioretential Areas (Rain Gardens): Relatively small depressions filled with an organic growing media that filters stormwater and allows it to infiltrate into the groundwater. - Infiltration Areas: A means of filtering stormwater and directing it into the ground through the use of infiltration basins, trenches, and dry wells.